TRUST ME, alphabetically: T takes time to trash thirteen tainted turkeys that task, thud, then trample the taste test. Thusly, these…

 103 minutes, with Timothy Dalton, Paul Bettany (working hard), Steven Berkoff and Rufus Sewell.
 It grossed $278,300,000 on the strength of the star duo alone, but Venice continues to sink.
 The movie is great to look at, too dull to make fun of.

 Maria Bello and Toni Collette are wasted.
 Aaron Eckhart is fearlessly creepy as the neighbor, but his quality performance can’t redeem a truly ugly movie.
-How they thought this would be of help to anyone is a mystery.
+How they thought this would be of help or value—let alone entertainment— to anyone is a mystery.
 Others in the dumpster: Chris Messina, Peter Macdissi, Matt Letscher and Chase Ellison.
 Pulse-free box-office response came to a grand total of $676,000.
 Loathsome.